heckler1/gvm-v10/README.md

 This is a customized OpenVAS/Greebone Vulnerability Manager (GVM) v10 Docker container.
 It is heaily based on the [Atomicorp Docker container](https://github.com/Atomicorp/openvas-docker), but at the time this repo was created, the Atomicorp image was running OpenVAS v9.

-The customization of this image mostly boils down to the moving of setup steps into the Dockerfile, to take advantage of Docker's layering for quicker build troubleshooting.
+The customization of this image is primarily in the fact that the image does not run a GVM server anymore.
+Instead, on invocation, the image runs a vulnerability scan using the provided options.

 On every build, GVM is installed fresh with the latest NVTs.
 On every run, the NVTs are updated.
 To prevent excessively long startup times, the container should be rebuilt regularly.